Familial dysbetalipoproteinemia is a disorder passed down through families. It causes high amounts of cholesterol and triglycerides in the blood.

 Making diet changes to reduce calories, saturated fats, and cholesterol may help lower blood cholesterol.

-People with this condition have an increased risk for coronary artery disease and peripheral vascular disease.
+People with this condition have a significantly increased risk for coronary artery disease and peripheral vascular disease.

-With treatment, most people are able to greatly reduce their lipid levels.
+With treatment, most people are able to greatly reduce their levels of cholesterol and triglycerides.

 Screening the family members of people with this condition may lead to early detection and treatment.